 Washington DC Marijuana Licensing >

-Although there is no tax system for marijuana in the Washington D.C., the Office of the Chief Financial Officer (OCFO) is the agency that manages taxation in the Washington D.C..
+Although there is no tax system for marijuana in Washington D.C., the Office of the Chief Financial Officer (OCFO) is the agency that manages taxation in Washington D.C..
 It was created to function under the Financial Control Board by the District of Columbia Financial Responsibility and Management Assistance Act of 1995 and approved on April 17, 1995.
 The Chief Financial Officer manages the OCFO.
 The OCFO also oversees the finances of the District, which includes: